Seal of Missouri: Bears

-Robert Wells, of Jefferson City, designed the seal.
-The seal was adopted on January 11, 1822.
 The state's Department of Conservation admits that “The bears on the Great Seal of the State of Missouri are grizzly bears, which never resided in the state.”
+Although the Seal specifies grizzly bears, the 19th century renderings of the state seal shows black bears, which are located in Missouri.
+Only late 20th century and later state seal renderings, in color, show grizzly bears.